ExcelFunctions.net Logo

 Example 2 - Binomial Cumulative Distribution Function

-The spreadsheets below show the Excel Binomdist function used to evaluate the Cumulative Distribution for three different values of x.
+In the spreadsheets below, the Excel Binomdist function is used to evaluate the Cumulative Distribution for three different values of x.

 Formulas: